CGI-FR/PIMO/README.md

       hashInUri: "pimo://nameFR
 ```

-This exemple will mask the `name` field of the input jsonlines with a value from the list nameFR contained in pimo, the same way as for `hash` mask.
+This example will mask the `name` field of the input jsonlines with a value from the list nameFR contained in pimo, the same way as for `hash` mask.
 The different URI usable with this selector are : `pimo`, `file` and `http`/`https`.

 [Return to list of masks](#possible-masks)